varun1929/Mercedes-Benz-task/README.md

 This repository is the automation work for Mercedes-Benz task.

-# Test Automation for getting the price list of diesel Hatchhack A class car
+# Validate A Class models price are between £15,000 and £60,000
-This is a page object model framework I designed using selenium to automate.
+This is a page object model framework designed using selenium and java.

 ## Usage
 To use this project you will need: